lorrancmlopes/StudyScript/README.md

 # StudyScript
-"StudyScript" is a domain-specific language designed for creating study routines.
-It provides a simple and intuitive way to define tasks for studying, incorporating features such as variables, conditionals, and loops.
+"StudyScript" is a domain-specific language designed to simplify the process of creating study routines.
+It provides a structured and intuitive way to define tasks and manage study time effectively.
+The main idea behind StudyScript is to streamline the organization of study activities, making it easier for learners to plan and execute their study sessions.

 ## Code Example
 ```cpp